 Decks don’t always have to be attached to the house to give you an effective place to gather and entertain.
 In fact, floating decks, or decks that are set away from a structure, are a great design feature to break up a boxy or boring yard.
 They are also a great idea for larger yards that have room for an additional seating space.
-For instance, a small deck set away from the house might be a good area for Mom and Dad to have some quiet time and a glass of wine on summer evenings.
+For instance, a small DIY deck set away from the house might be a good area for Mom and Dad to have some quiet time and a glass of wine on summer evenings.
 Or a yoga space?
-In any case, we found some great tutorials on how to build a DIY floating deck, that are sometimes called island decks as well.
+In any case, we found some great tutorials on how to build a DIY floating deck, that are sometimes called island or freestanding decks as well.

 From ‘Instructables‘, this simple floating deck tutorial is one of my favorites, because it’s so basic I think even beginning DIY’ers could do it.

 Here is a great tutorial on how to build a DIY floating deck, from ‘Home Depot‘.

 From ‘Apartment Therapy’, learn how to build a freestanding deck from repurposed pallet wood.
 The whole thing cost less than $100 to make!

 ‘Family Handyman‘ has a step by step on how to make an DIY floating deck, complete with photos and supply lists.